apollographql/apollo-ios/CodegenProposal.md

 ### `SelectionSet` Data is Represented as Structs With Dictionary Storage
 ---

 The generated data objects are structs that have a single stored property.
-The stored property is to another struct named `ResponseDict`, which has a single stored constant property of type `[String: Any]`.
+The stored property is to another struct named `DataDict`, which has a single stored constant property of type `[String: Any]`.

 Often times the same data can be represented by different generated types.
 For example, when checking a type condition or accessing a fragment on an entity.
 By using structs with a single dictionary pointer, we are able to reference the same underlying data, while providing different accessors for fields at different scopes.